chadgoh/sillysite2020/src/markdown/about.md

     <li>Accessible Animations, reduced motion and how to disable them.
 (Not applied to this site due to gatsby implications) </li>
   </ol>

+- [ ] use a component library for quick styling
 - [ ] [UseSound](https://www.joshwcomeau.com/react/announcing-use-sound-react-hook/)
 - [ ] [Toggling between light and dark mode](https://www.joshwcomeau.com/react/dark-mode/)